Published: 21 Aug 2021

 Increases in revenue also enable us to borrow more to deliver significant projects such as the Pareora Pipeline Renewal and upgrades to our roading infrastructure and community projects such as the Theatre Royal and Museum and Aorangi Park Upgrades, as wel as support for community projects such as CPlay.

 Land value is also a factor impacting the rates.
-Council recently had the land revalued, Land owners will have the received notification in 2020.
+Council had the land revalued in 2020.
 If your land value increased more than similar properties, it will have also increased your property rates.

 Can I get a discount if I pay my Rates early?